CEE Online Certificate Program

 CEE 598ABM.
 Advanced Bituminous Materials

-The Rail Transportation and Engineering Center (RailTEC) at Illinois is the largest and oldest railroad program in North America, providing courses in railroad infrastructure design and maintenance, network operation, and management.
-Today, U.S. railroads are transporting more freight than any point in history, and high-speed rail corridors are being considered throughout the country.
+The Rail Transportation and Engineering Center (RailTEC) at Illinois is the largest and oldest railroad program in North America, providing courses in railroad infrastructure design and maintenance, network operation, and high speed rail engineering.
+Today, U.S. railroads are transporting more freight than any point in history, and new intercity passenger rail corridors are being considered throughout the country.
 Railroads, and the engineering firms and manufacturers that supply the industry, need talented engineers to develop and implement the technology needed for the future of rail transport.
+A certificate in rail engineering provides an opportunity to gain a deeper understanding of the efficiencies of rail transportation and its unmatched combination of capacity, speed, safety, and land-use efficiency.

 Courses: